-The public opinion on the matter is split into contradicting sides of normalisation and stigmatisation of the surgical procedure.
-Without further ado, in the following article, the breast augmentation surgery will be discussed from various aspects, from history to benefits and risks, process and finally, the varying costs around the globe.
+The public opinion on the breast augmentation surgery is split into contradicting sides of normalization and stigma of the surgical procedure.
+Without further ado, the following article, we will discuss the breast augmentation surgery from various aspects, from history to benefits and risks, process and finally, and the varying costs of the surgery.

 Breast augmentation procedure

-Once the implant is secured in the sac created, saline implants are filled after placement, whereas silicone implants are pre-filled.
-The incision is then closed with stitches and bandaged with surgical tape and dermal adhesives.
+After securing the implant in the created sac, saline implants are filled after placement, whereas silicone implants are pre-filled.
+Stitches and bandages with surgical tape and dermal adhesives will close the incision.

 What is the best material for a breast implant?

-The first difference to be noted is that the material making the content of the implant is the varying factor.
-Whether saline or silicone, the exterior of the implant is made of the standard silicone exterior.
-The altering of the content of the implant influences factors such as consistency.
+The first difference is that the material making the content of the implant is the varying factor.
+Whether saline or silicone, the exterior of the implant is made of the standard silicone.

 1- Saline implants

-Saline implants are implants filled with saltwater and are placed differently from silicone implants.
-Prior to filling the implants with saline water, they are placed empty and once secured in place are then filled with saline water.
+Saline implants are implants filled with saltwater.
+Prior to filling the implants with saline water, they are placed empty and are then filled with saline water after securing the placement.

-Saline implants are available to women starting from the age of 18 years and onwards.
+Saline implants are available to women starting from the age of 18 years and onward.

 2- silicone implants

-Silicone implants are pre-filled, unlike saline implants, with silicone gel and placed as a full sac in the desired location and secured in place.
+Silicone implants are pre-filled, unlike saline implants, with silicone gel and placed as a full sac in the desired location.

-Silicone gel as a material is characterised by a sticky thick fluid consistency that is thought to mimic the texture of human fat, making silicone implants a popular option among women for its natural feel.
+Silicone gel as a material is has a sticky thick fluid consistency that is thought to mimic the texture of human fat, making silicone implants a popular option among women for its natural feel.

 Saline implants vs silicone implants

-Saline implants can be in your favour if you don’t plan on committing to annual MRI scans to monitor the progress of the implants.
+Saline implants can be in your favor if you don’t plan on committing to annual MRI scans to monitor the implants.

-This may already be obvious, but money-wise, saline implants cost relatively less than silicone implants.
-The discrepancy in the cost is attributed to the cost of the material.
+This may already be obvious, but saline implants cost relatively less than silicone implants.
+The difference in the cost is due to the cost of the material.
 Silicone gel requires much more to create than would a sterile saline solution.

 3- Natural appearance